briancain/waypoint-flightlist/kind-k8s/README.md

 ## Requirements

 - Docker installed locally
-- Golang 1.11+ installed locally
+- Golang 1.17+ installed locally
 - kubectl installed and available on the path
   + https://kubernetes.io/docs/tasks/tools/install-kubectl/
-- A way to automate and setup a realistic but minimalist environment to test Waypoint with
+- Helm

 ### macOS and Windows Steps

 This is much easier for these platforms.
 Docker Desktop provides a simple way to setup and run kubernetes.
-This is the recommended approach.
+This is the recommended approach rather than using kind + k8s.

 ### Linux Steps